 Compound Interest Example

-For example, as a hypothetical scenario, if $5,000 is invested and receives 10% interest that compounded annually, after the first year, the account would earn $500.
+Here’s a hypothetical scenario in which $5,000 is deposited and receives a very healthy 10% interest rate that’s compounded annually.
+After the first year, the account would earn $500.
 But starting with the second year, the 10% interest would be calculated based on the new amount of $5,500, not just the original $5,000.